JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ### Tuning the Gradle Build Script
 We need to supply the right Framework depending on the selected target in the Xcode project.
-It also depends from the `Release` or `Debug` configuration.
-Lastly, we'd like to make Xcode to compile the Framework for us before the build.
+It also depends on the `Release` or `Debug` configuration.
+Lastly, we'd like to make Xcode compile the Framework for us before the build.
 We need to include the additional task to the end of the `SharedCode/build.gradle` file:

 <div class="sample" markdown="1" mode="groovy" theme="idea" data-highlight-only="1" auto-indent="false">